c1aire1ancaster/c1aire1ancaster/README.md

 Having just completed a 13-week full stack software engineering bootcamp with Northcoders and loved every moment of it.
 I couldn't be more excited to get stuck into building more new cool stuff.

 *   😄 Pronouns: she/her.
-*   🌍 I'm currently based in Manchester... but I'm open to relocating for the right work.
+*   🌍 I'm currently based in Manchester but I'm often on the move.
 *   📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/clairenlancaster/).
-*   🚀 I'm currently working on my portfolio website and in doing so...
+*   🚀 I'm currently exploring ways to share my learning with others.
-*   🧠 I'm learning Next.js 13, Framer Motion and Wagtail (as a headless CMS).
+*   🧠 I'm learning Next.js 13 and Framer Motion.
-*   🤓 I’m also swotting up on data structure and alogrithms.
+*   🤓 I’m also swotting up on data structures and alogrithms.